Beyond-Better/bb-mcp-server/docs/storage-migration-guide.md

 ### Step 3: No Code Changes Required

-The `ChunkedTransportEventStore` implements the same `EventStore` interface, so no other code changes are needed:
+The `TransportEventStoreChunked` implements the same `EventStore` interface, so no other code changes are needed:

 - `storeEvent()` - automatically handles chunking
 - `replayEventsAfter()` - automatically reassembles messages